carstoid/A4578/content/pages/exercises/03_analyzing-raster.md

 A natural or true-color image combines actual measurements of red, green and blue light.
 Temporarily toggle off the 2017 layer.
 Right- click on 1987 layer and choose “Properties...”
 Click on the Symbology tab.
 The Landsat 5 bands needed to create a Natural Color Composite are Band 1 Blue, Band 2 Green, and Band 3 Red.
 Set the Bands to its corresponding channels:
-• Red: Band_3
+- Red: Band_3
-• Green: Band_2
+- Green: Band_2
-• Blue: Band_1
+- Blue: Band_1
 Click “OK.”
 Rendering Natural Color Composite is the closest we can get to “true color” or “photo-like” image: trees are (sorta) green, snow and clouds are white, water is (sorta) blue, etc. Toggle the 2017 layer back on and render it also as a true-color image.

-QUESTION 2.3:
-Referring to the table on Page 3 of the document, how will you designate the bands in order to render a 2017 Natural Color Composite?
+<div class='question'><strong>Question 3</strong> Referring to the table on Page 3 of the document, how will you designate the bands in order to render a 2017 Natural Color Composite?
-Red: Green: Blue:
+Red: Green: Blue:</div>

 ![](../../assets/03_016.jpg)